 Reminders for Passenger and Pedestrian Safety!

-With the start of the new school year and Halloween around the corner, the Madison Police Department and the Madison Health Department remind all residents that it is important to take the necessary precautions while on the road to ensure the safety of Madison’s children.
+The Madison Police Department and the Madison Health Department remind all residents that it is important to take the necessary precautions while on the road to ensure the safety of Madison’s children.
 Car crashes are the number one killer of children ages 1 - 12 in the United States.

 Officer Chad Rybka of Madison with Layla properly fastened in her front facing car seat.